RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 The term "triggering cause" is a softening of the idea of a root cause.
 Generally, it captures the belief that all the dominoes were already set up, waiting for a well-placed nudge to set off a collapse.
 It's an improvement over the notion of a root cause, albeit a superficial one.
-It break down under scrutiny, however.
+It breaks down under scrutiny, however.
 Taking the domino metaphor a bit further, it assumes that our systems are set up to fail in the first place and that they are extremely easy to destroy.
 Our experiences tell us this isn't true; we don't purposely